-Pinnacle is the world’s third largest producer of industrial wood pellets.
-With seven production facilities and a large industrial port terminal on the Pacific Coast of North America, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
+Pinnacle is the world’s second largest producer of industrial wood pellets.
+With eight production facilities in Western Canada linked by rail to ocean shipping terminals on the B.C. coast, as well as one production facility in Alabama with convenient access to ocean shipping via the U.S. Gulf Coast, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
 Pinnacle is a trusted supplier of these utilities, which are expected to drive future growth in demand.
-Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 17.7% from 2016 through 2021.
+Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 18% from 2017 through 2021.

-Pinnacle has established vertically-integrated operations throughout the western Canadian fibre basket from wood fibre procurement contracts through to shipping contracts with reputable shippers.
+Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

-Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators that represent 109% of its production capacity through 2021 and nearly 101% of production capacity through 2026, resulting in highly predictable cash flows.
-As at June 29, 2018, the Company’s contracted backlog was $5.1 billion, an increase of 70% from $3.0 billion in contracted backlog at the end of Fiscal 2017.
-Year-to-date in 2018, Pinnacle has entered into six new long-term supply agreements totalling approximately 735,000 metric tons per annum in Japan and South Korea.
+Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators in the U.K., Europe and Asia that represent 99% of its production capacity through 2026, resulting in highly predictable cash flows.
+As at September 25, 2020, Pinnacle’s contracted backlog was $6.7 billion, more than double the $3.0 billion of contracted backlog the Company had at the end of Fiscal 2017.
+During Fiscal 2018 and 2019, Pinnacle entered into 12 new contracts with major customers in Japan and South Korea.

-Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in profitability exceeding top-line growth due to increased scale.
-Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 46% since Fiscal 2014, Adjusted Gross Margin has increased at a 35% CAGR, and Revenue has increased at a 13% CAGR (to year-end 2017).
+Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in EBITDA exceeding top-line growth due to increased scale.
+Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 32% since Fiscal 2014, Adjusted Gross Margin has increased at a 26% CAGR, and Revenue has increased at a 15% CAGR (to year-end 2018).

 Pinnacle’s management team has a combined 35 years of experience in the wood pellet industry and more than 125 years of experience in the industrial sector.
 The team has a track record of driving growth in production, productivity, and profitability while maintaining industry-leading safety standards.